 - Tell U-M friends and colleagues about Mentorship

 - Be available, supportive, and open minded to first-year students

 All applicants will be contacted on a rolling basis through March with their status and group information.
 Space is limited so participation is not guaranteed.

 New Faculty/Staff Mentor To-Do List

 Step 1: Request and complete a Mentorship application.

 Step 2: In the application, be sure to let us know if you have been referred by another current mentor, AND if you know an accepted Peer Mentor you would like to be matched with.

 Step 3: If accepted, contact your assigned Peer Mentor to introduce yourself and set up a plan for communicating over the summer.

-Step 4: Contact your Mentorship group members after you receive your group roster and manual in August: set up a time to meet before classes start to get to know each other and talk about expectations.
+Step 4: Contact your Mentorship group members after you receive your group roster in June: set up a time to meet before classes start to get to know each other and talk about expectations.